AliSalman-et-al/auto-rob2/CONTEXT.md

 chunk, or another provenance-bearing `SourceDocument`.
 It is the authority used to resolve conflicts with unverified extracted evidence.

+### Raw Character Stream

+The minimally processed text extracted from the primary PDF for quote traceability checks.
+It is not prompt context and must not replace the layout-aware primary-paper `full_text`.

 ### Trial Ingestion Artifact

 The reusable trial-level ingestion result for a primary paper and its selected